-World Cup Predictions 2018: Odds for Saturday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Saturday's Round-of-16 Matches

 Didier Deschamps has confirmed that Benjamin Mendy has a "muscle worry" and won't play a part tomorrow vs Argentina.
 Lucas Hernandez expected to shake off his niggle.
 If not, could be Kimpembe or Sidibe filling in.

 Messi should raid the right flank as much as possible early on.
-If Banega and Angel Di Maria can keep the lines of supply open, Messi will outshine and outscore France forward Antoine Griezmann and send Les Bleus home early.
+If Banega and Angel Di Maria can keep the lines of supply open, Messi will outshine and outscore France forward Antoine Griezmann and send Les Bleus home.

 Prediction: France 1-2 Argentina